A General Theory of Propositional Modal Bundled Modalities: PN-Independent Bundled Modalities

 Again, it is rather routine to check that $\bis^\times_\tau$ is an equivalence relation.
-The reader could also check that $\M,w_0$ and $\N,v_0$ given in Example \ref{ex.bis} are convex $\tau$-bisimilar.
-We then show that $\bis^\times_\tau$ always coincides with $\bis_\tau$ when $\tau$ is convex (proof in Appendix \ref{appd.cvbis}).
+The reader could also check that $\M,w_0$ and $\N,v_0$ given in Example \ref{ex.bis} are independently $\tau$-bisimilar.
+We then show that $\bis^\times_\tau$ always coincides with $\bis_\tau$ when $\tau$ is PN-independent (proof in Appendix \ref{appd.cvbis}).